SatyamV7/macOS_Web/README.md

 # macOS Web

-This open source project aims to replicate some of the macOS(Big Sur, at the time of writing)'s desktop experience on web, using HTML, CSS & JavaScript!
+This open source project aims to replicate some of the macOS Big Sur desktop experience on web using HTML, CSS & JavaScript!

 🔗🔗 [macOS Web](https://macosweb.netlify.app/)